esp-cpp/template/README.md

 ![CleanShot 2023-07-12 at 14 01 21](https://github.com/esp-cpp/template/assets/213467/7f8abeae-121b-4679-86d8-7214a76f1b75)

-## Developing
+## Contributing

-If you're developing code for this repository, it's recommended to configure your development environment:
+If you're developing code to contribute to this repository, it's recommended to configure your development environment:

 ### Code style